Codex-zero-source/Stellar_arbitrage/README.md

 # Stellar Arbitrage Trading Platform

 A blockchain-based arbitrage detection and execution system built on the Stellar network using Soroban smart contracts.
-This platform identifies profitable arbitrage opportunities across decentralized exchanges (DEXs) and executes trades using flash loans for capital-efficient trading.
+This platform identifies profitable arbitrage opportunities across decentralized exchanges (DEXs) and executes trades using flash loans (Xycloans) for capital-efficient trading.

 ## Project Overview